Things to do in Moose Jaw: Why you need to stop here!

 Another Moose Jaw favourite is Nits.
 Don’t be fooled by the name!
 This Thai restaurant has folks driving out to it from Regina.
 It’s authentic Thai food with many menu items you may not be familiar with.

-Do yourself a favour and order Meing Com, an appetizer of shredded coconut, onions, peanuts and dried shrimp that you bundle into Thai laves before dipping in sauce.
+Do yourself a favour and order Meing Com, an appetizer of shredded coconut, onions, peanuts and dried shrimp that you bundle into Thai laves before dipping in the sauce.

 Where to Stay in Moose Jaw